 You like discounts, but you don’t like to negotiate.
 If you don’t like to haggle at car dealerships, chances are you’re not going to want to haggle with your dentist over getting a cash discount.
 You don’t have to worry about that with your dental coverage.
 In-network dental providers agree to discounted rates on the services they provide.
 No dickering, no hassle, you just benefit from a pre-negotiated lower rate.

 You’re older.
 According to Medicare.gov, the official U.S. government site for Medicare, “Medicare doesn’t cover most dental care, dental procedures, or supplies, like cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices.”
-It will only cover certain dental services you get when you are staying in hospital or for hospital care if it’s required for emergency or complicated dental services.2 If you’re concerned about the dental issues that come with aging, then a dental plan may be just the right thing to keep you in your healthy dental habits, encourage regular checkups and help with dental costs.
+It will cover only certain dental services you get when you are staying in hospital or for hospital care if it’s required for emergency or complicated dental services.1 If you’re concerned about the dental issues that come with aging, then a dental plan may be just the right thing to keep you in your healthy dental habits, encourage regular checkups and help with dental costs.

 You’re not so good at saving money.
 Don’t worry.
 Most of us aren’t.
-“The majority of American households (55 percent) are savings-limited, meaning they can replace less than one month of their income through liquid savings.”3 This means having dental insurance provide some buffer against possible dental costs may suit you.
+“The majority of American households (55 percent) are savings-limited, meaning they can replace less than one month of their income through liquid savings.”2 This means having dental insurance to provide some buffer against possible dental costs may suit you.